 (Optional message may have a maximum of 1000 characters.)

-Genetic factors: monogenic (e.g., PPARγ and insulin gene mutations) and polygenic
+Genetic factors: usually polygenic; rarely monogenic (e.g., peroxisome proliferator-activated receptor [PPAR] γ and insulin gene mutations)

-Drug- or chemical-induced (e.g., glucocorticoids, highly active antiretroviral therapy [HAART], atypical antipsychotics, posttransplant immunosuppressants)
+Drug or chemical induced (e.g., glucocorticoids, highly active antiretroviral therapy [HAART], atypical antipsychotics, organ transplant immunosuppressants)

 Gestational diabetes or history of baby with birth weight ≥4 kg (9 lb)